Sandbox47/upgraded-ballotsnarks/QuickStart.md

 To create proofs of ballot validity, we require Circom, snarkjs and SageMath.
 If you have some of this software installed already, you can skip the corresponding installation steps.
-Furthermore, if you already have our ballot validity repository on your system, you can skip the first installation step.
-Detailed installation instructions are provided in `assets/InstallationGuide.md`.
+Detailed installation instructions for these dependencies that should be performed after installing our ballot validity repository are provided in `assets/InstallationGuide.md`.

+NOTE: To run the benchmarks from the paper "Improving the Efficiency of zkSNARKs for Ballot Validity", SageMath is not strictly required.
+For these cases, we provide prepared input files and the test suite `src/benchmarks/preparedInputs/testPreparedInputs.json`.
+We can run all test cases in this test suite as described later on.
+If this is all you need, you can skip the time-consuming installation steps for SageMath.
+Nevertheless, for any other test case, we need to provide the precomputed powers of a public EEG key as input to the circuit.
+Additionally, we need to provide the individual ballot entries and randomnesses used for encryption in the array based representation.
+We use SageMath to compute these input files.

-For convenience, we also provide a `setup.sh` script that can be run after installing our ballot validity repository to install the same dependencies.
+For convenience, we also provide a `setup.sh` script to install Circom, snarkjs and SageMath.
-Note that in order to run `setup.sh`, your system needs to have at least $4$ cores and that installation may take multiple hours since we install and build SageMath from source.
+Note that in order to run `setup.sh`, your system needs to have at least $4$ cores and that the installation may take multiple hours since we install and build SageMath from source.

 ## Benchmarks